How to safely donate to charities in Alberta during COVID-19

 Donations of all kinds are needed, and the fact that you’re here, educating yourself on all the ways you can help charities across Alberta says a lot about your desire to help others.
 Thank you for caring about our communities.

-You can also visit ATB Cares to make a donation to a local charity in your community.
-All transaction fees and the cost of issuing of tax receipts are covered by ATB, which makes giving your support easy!
+Visit ATB Cares to make a donation to a local charity in your community.

 You might be interested in